The Ship Paul Revere

 Sylvanus Smith, a suffragist featured in my book along with his suffragist wife Judith, was a shipbuilder.
 His firm, Smith & Townsend of East Boston, built the clipper ship Paul Revere, launched from East Boston in 1876.

-A painting of the Paul Revere was in the Smith family until the 1980s, according to a descendant, and then sold to the Massachusetts Historical Society.
+A painting of the Paul Revere was in the Smith family until the 1980s, according to a descendant, and then acquired by the Massachusetts Historical Society.
 It is now in their holdings.
 It is a fine painting.
 It shows a column of six sails on the center mast.
 That seems like a lot, since other clipper ships had five (like Smith's Centennial) or four.

 The Paul Revere was listed on the government's annual list of merchant vessels, with home port in New York City, but it then vanished from those lists by 1906.
 What happened to it?